hahnfabian/hahnfabian.github.io/blog/robocasa.md

 python robomimic/scripts/config_gen/diffusion_gen.py --name <name-to-identify-later>
 ```

 If you want to use your own datasets you will need to convert them from the raw robosuite (RoboCasa datasets are basically robosuite datasets) into the robomimic format.
-There are two steps:
+There are two steps.
-1. Convert to robomimic
+#### Convert to robomimic

 This will convert your dataset in place.
 ```
 python robomimic/scripts/conversion/convert_robosuite.py --dataset <ds-path>
 ```
-2. Extract observations for training
+#### Extract observations for training

 This script will generate a new dataset with the suffix `_im128.hdf5` in the same directory as `--dataset`.
 There are a bunch of options for what observations are used.
 Check out `robomimic/scripts/dataset_states_to_obs.py` for details on the flags you can use.
 Make sure you are collect the observations your training loop is expecting.
 ```